IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/ibm-fusion.md

 ### Store the OpenShift login command or configuration

-Because you will be deploying the Cloud Pak on an existing OpenShift cluster, the deployer needs to be able to access OpenShift.
+Because you will be deploying the Cloud Pak on the Fusion HCI/SDS cluster, the deployer needs to be able to access OpenShift.
 There are thre methods for passing the login credentials of your OpenShift cluster(s) to the deployer process:

 1. [Generic `oc login` command (preferred)](#option-1---generic-oc-login-command)
 2. [Specific `oc login` command(s)](#option-2---specific-oc-login-commands)